-On May 14, 2020, the Company's board of directors approved the engagement in a series of agreements for the acquisition of a 50.1% stake in the shares of Cannolam Ltd., an Israeli private company, which holds, independently and/or through its owned subsidiaries, the exclusive rights to the production, importing, distribution and use of leading international cannabis and lifestyle trademarks in the territory of the state of Israel.
-Inter alia, Cannolam Ltd. has exclusive rights in respect of the brands Cookies, Mr. Nice and Oxon Pharma.
+On May 14, 2021, the Company's board of directors approved the engagement in a series of agreements for the acquisition of a 50.1% stake in the shares of Cannolam Ltd., an Israeli private company, which holds, independently and/or through its owned subsidiaries, the exclusive rights to the production, importing, distribution and use of leading international cannabis and lifestyle trademarks in the territory of the state of Israel.
+Inter alia, Cannolam Ltd. Has exclusive rights in respect of the brands Cookies, Mr. Nice and Oxon Pharma.
+As of September 15, 2023 the Company holds 100% of the shares in Cannolam.
+See also Note 16(6).